My academic ancestors

 The Department of Mathematics of the North Dakota State University publishes a website called Mathematics Genealogy Project with a database of many mathematician and their advisors.
 It is a genealogy since usually these can be seen as family relationships.
 Your Ph.D. advisor is your parent, their advisor is your grandparent, and so on, to all your ancestors.
 If you have advised someone, they become your children, and their students are your descendants.

 Practice for midterm exam.
-Vectors, indices, and general ideas about using R.
+Lists and data frames.

 Course Homepage: Introduction to Computer Science and Programming